 You don't need a blender or a shaker to prepare it, which makes this recipe so suitable for everyday use and the office.
 Simply pour into a glass in the order given, stir carefully - and you're done.

 And this is what it does for your skin when you drink this juice:

 - Carrots and beet provide a large amount of beta-carotene, which improves the skin's own protection against the sun and is also a precursor of the beauty vitamin retinol (vitamin A) - in other words, the best anti-aging from within in two respects.

 - The lycopene contained in tomato paste, also a carotene, is one of the most effective antioxidants.
 These act against free radicals.

-- The apple cider vinegar is excellent not only in the toner against inflammation and impurities of the skin, but also from the inside.
-Important: A single juice does not yet make a difference for your skin.
-Resolve to drink this juice daily for at least a month - virtually as a juice cure for your skin.
-After 2 to 3 weeks you will see and feel the difference: Your skin will be rosier (possibly a little more golden in complexion due to the carotene) and overall firmer.
+- Apple cider vinegar is not only excellent in toner against inflammation and impurities of the skin, but also from the inside.
+Important: A single juice does not make a difference for your skin.
+Plan to drink this juice daily for at least a month - as a juice cure for your skin.
+After 2 to 3 weeks you will see and feel the difference: Your skin will be rosier (possibly a little more golden in complexion due to the carotene) and firmer overall.

 Beautiful skin: Go for the carrot!

-However, there is a small side effect: your skin will turn slightly orange after a few weeks due to the carrot juice.
-But do not be angry with your "carrot face".
-After all, this will give you a natural sun protection factor of 2 to 3 and you can stay in the sun for a correspondingly longer time.
+However, there is a small side effect: Your skin will turn slightly orange after a few weeks due to the carrot juice.
+But don't be angry with your "carrot face".
+You get a natural sun protection factor of 2 to 3 and can stay longer in the sun.
 This means less sunburn and slower skin aging.